sfc-gh-prao/landolakes/LAB_GUIDE.md

 ```
 Create a Python UDF called UDF_MARGIN_HEALTH_LABEL that takes a float margin_pct as input and returns: 'EXCELLENT' for >= 40%, 'HEALTHY' for >= 25%, 'MARGINAL' for >= 10%, 'AT RISK' for below 10%, and 'UNKNOWN' for null.
 Then write a query that uses this UDF to label every product-category and customer-segment combination by margin health, based on the last 90 days of sales.
 ```

-### ✋ Discussion Break (4 min)

-> **Question for the group:** What manual ETL jobs or scheduled SQL scripts does your team currently maintain?
-Dynamic Tables + Tasks + Stored Procedures can replace most of those patterns — which ones would you target first?

 ---